 Regardless of whether resolution is obtained through negotiation or litigation, Greg’s broad objective is always the same: to provide exceptional service and value to his clients and assure their satisfaction.

-Greg is currently the President for the Kane County Bar Association, which honored him with its Outstanding New Lawyer award in 2008.
-He spent a number of years serving on the Board of Managers for the Association.
+Greg is currently the Immediate Past President for the Kane County Bar Association, which honored him with its Outstanding New Lawyer award in 2008.
+He spent a number of years serving on the Board of Managers for the Association, including as President.
 He has also served on the Assembly for the Illinois State Bar Association, which is the Supreme policy-making body of that organization.

 He earned his Bachelor of Science degree from Bradley University, where he majored in business administration and management, with a concentration on legal studies in business, and minored in economics.
 He earned his Juris Doctor from the John Marshall Law School, where he was a member of the Corporation Law Association.